lightfactor/lightfactor-engine/README.md

 Lightfactor Identity Engine was designed and built with an emphasis on scalability and simplicity with regard to installation, dependencies, architecture, etc. It is offered here, in Open Source form, to educate, drive further adoption of FIDO, and expand the FIDO ecosystem.
 No warranty is offered or implied.

-A running instance of this server is often available at https://qiwisrv.lightfactor.co.
+A running instance of this server is normally available at https://qiwisrv.lightfactor.co.
 This instance is for demonstration purposes and is **not** intended for operational use.
 UAF client implementers wishing to test against this instance may submit their metadata addition requests to meta@lightfactor.co.

 Source code review is appreciated, and contributions are welcomed and encouraged.